-Here is Cades Cove, Tennessee in full fall glory, with an incredible autumn colors, abundant wildlife and few visitors.
+This is Cades Cove, Tennessee in full fall glory, with incredible autumn colors, abundant wildlife, and (relatively) few visitors.

-Winding through the cove as the sun sets on a day and a season, nature explodes in the full array of colors while a few visitors share the views with deer and turkeys.
+Winding through the cove as the sun sets on a day and a season, nature explodes in the full array of colors.
+Meanwhile, a few visitors watch the turkeys and deer come out from their daytime hiding spaces in the nearby woods to feast on the leftovers of summer’s production of greens.

-Clouds hang low.
-The grass still green, but the fall colors are exploding like fireworks displayed from tree to tree.
+Clouds hang low in the valley.
+The grass is still green, but the fall colors are exploding like fireworks that stretch from tree to tree.

-Horses enjoy the last of the greens, basking is the waning warmth of the sun.
+Horses enjoy the last of the greens, basking in the waning warmth of the sun.

-This historic house welcomes in yet another fall season, just one of many from times past.
+This historic cabin welcomes in yet another fall season, just one of many autumns from times past.

-Cades Cove Primitive Baptist Church (established June 16, 1827) glows a brilliant white against the autumn backdrop, retired from its years of service to the community.
+Down the road, Cades Cove Primitive Baptist Church (established June 16, 1827) glows a brilliant white against the autumn backdrop.
+It is now retired from its years of service to the community.

 A cemetery at the back of Cades Cove Primitive Baptist Church houses those who have seen their last autumn.
 Now they rest as time moves on without them.